ErhardtAndrei/SolveLChallenge/README.md

 5- If the user decides to finish the cart, the system should display all purchased products, the total value of the cart, and the minimum number of bills required to pay for this cart.
 (Only the following bills should be considered: 100, 50, 20, 10, 5, 2, and 1).

 ## Introducing the Algorithm
 This is the first version of the proposed code, was developed in Pascal using the software VISUALG 3, since it is a generic and fast development language for simple problems.
-The next versions will be made in different languages.
+The next versions will be made in different languages such Python and JavaScript.

 This challenge has an extra step, which would be to develop a registration screen for users.
 This step can be seen from Step Four.
+With the main logic developed, a graphical interface for user registration is then developed.
+This interface was developed in python using the *tkinter* library.

+It is worth mentioning that the extra challenge asks for the implementation of a user registration system for the main problem, that is, after the user registers, he will be able to login and then register the products and the respective values.

+***However, so far, the developed code only implements a user registration that creates a record using data base.
+The final step of integrating the minimum grade count ballots logic with the user interface is still being developed...***

 ### Step one
 The user must choose whether they want to start the system or end it.